fight that exercise-resistant fat

 It is also common for there to be a little residual swelling for a few weeks after the procedure.
 The best way to minimize this is simply to get a little light exercise, such as walking, and wear any compression garments provided to you by your surgeon.
 Your surgeon will probably recommend this as early as possible.
 Heavy exercise should be avoided for a couple of weeks.
 Your plastic surgeon can speak with you more about what you can expect from the recovery process.

 What’s the First Step Toward Liposuction?

 If you believe that liposuction is the correct procedure for achieving your desired outcome, we invite you to contact us at Charlotte Plastic Surgery.
 We will schedule a consultation, which will include a discussion of your concerns, goals, and a brief physical examination.
 This is vital for us to ensure that you are a good candidate for an effective and safe procedure.
-Reach out to Charlotte Plastic Surgery to schedule your complimentary consultation today.
+Reach out to Charlotte Plastic Surgery to schedule your consultation today.

 “Every visit was personal and left me feeling confident about my decision.
 I am 100% satisfied and couldn’t be happier with my results.
 One of the best decisions I ever made was choosing a Charlotte Plastic Surgery surgeon!”

 SIDE EFFECTS: Temporary bruising, swelling, numbness, soreness and burning sensation.
 Super wet: Temporary fluid drainage from incision sites.

 RISKS: With any surgery, risks such as infection and blood clot exist.
 Our surgeons will always talk with you about potential risks specific to your procedures in your consultation.
 Other risks include asymmetry, skin irregularity, pigmentation changes, fluid retention or loss.